theQuert/XPS-9360-macOS/README.md

   ## Things to fix after boot into the system successfully

- #### 1. Download and install [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), then mount EFI partition.
+    - 1. Download and install [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), then mount EFI partition.

- #### 2. Copy the whole folders and files from this repository to EFI partition, for booting without USB purpose.
+    - 2. Copy the whole folders and files from this repository to EFI partition, for booting without USB purpose.

- #### 3. Enter the `BIOS/Boot Sequence` adding new entry with path `/EFI/EFI/CLOVER/CLOVERX64.efi`
+    - 3. Enter the `BIOS/Boot Sequence` adding new entry with path `/EFI/EFI/CLOVER/CLOVERX64.efi`

- #### 4. Activate Wifi and Bluetooth functions for `DW1560`, follow Step 5, or skip to step 6.
+    - 4. Activate Wifi and Bluetooth functions for `DW1560`, follow Step 5, or skip to step 6.
- The kexts for `DW1560` have already put in the folder `/DW1560`

- #### 5. You have to copy the kexts from path `/DW1560`  to `/Library/Extensions`, and then running  [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands/rebuild_cache.sh)to fix the permission.
-Which may enhance the stability for Wifi & Bluetooth.
+    - 5. You have to copy the kexts from path `/DW1560`  to `/Library/Extensions`, and then running  [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands/rebuild_cache.sh)to fix the permission.
  ##### If booting with [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), the three kexts above has existed in `/OC/Kexts` already, you still have to copy them to `/Library/Extensions`, and then running `/tools/Kext Utility` to fix the permission.

- #### 6. Change your `SMBIOS` settings for your device
+    - 6. Change your `SMBIOS` settings for your device
       - Install [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), then Open `/CLOVER/config.plist` with `Clover Configurator`, enter the `SMBIOS Mode`.
       - Generate new `Serial Number`, `SMUUID`, save the changes ---> REBOOT
  ##### If booting with [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), install [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/), then enter `SMBIOS` to do same things above.

  #### 7. Running `XPS9360.sh` with the instructions as below